 Congratulations, you’ve now successfully run a blog giveaway and picked the winner!

 It’s fantastic that you know how to run a blog giveaway now.
 But don’t stop reading just yet.
 Plenty of bloggers make mistakes that are pretty easy to avoid.
 So we’ve covered them below to prevent you from making the same errors.

 1. Not Understanding Your Goals

 The biggest mistake most bloggers make is not understanding the goal of their giveaway.
 Your giveaway’s goal determines the results you’ll get, so if you pick a goal that doesn’t align with what you want to achieve for your blog, the results will be poor.

 Let’s break it down a little.
-Each type of contest is designed for a different result or goal.
-For example, subscriber contests are for growing your email list, and social sharing contests are for increasing your blog traffic.
+Each type of contest generates a different result.
+For example, subscriber contests are for growing your email list, and social sharing contests increase your blog traffic.

 2. Failing to Remind Your Email Subscribers

-Your subscribers are already primed to open your emails because they took action to sign up for your list.
+Your subscribers are already likely to open your emails because they took action to sign up for your list.
 This means they’re more likely to click through and enter your giveaway.

 As soon as your contest is live, send an email out, broadcasting the fact to get your readers clicking.

 3. Not Promoting Your Giveaway on Contest Directories